 Students who have a diagnosed learning disability must inform the Academic Affairs Office prior to initial registration if they wish to request accommodation of any form.
-Professional, current documentation that establishes the nature of the disability and the recommendations accommodation must be provided.
-The Vice President for Academic Affairs will meet with each student provides documentation who and subsequently notify faculty of suggested accommodations.
+Professional, current documentation that establishes the nature of the disability and the recommendations for accommodation must be provided.
+The Vice President for Academic Affairs will meet with each student who provides documentation and subsequently notify faculty of suggested accommodations.